Savannah, Georgia, USA travel guide

 Why Visit

-Staying in a historic home offers a more authentic and spacious experience than a hotel, perfect for a bachelorette group to spread out and relax.
-The Victorian District is charming, walkable, and close to all the action.
+Staying in an Airbnb offers more space and a true local feel, perfect for a bachelorette group to relax and get ready together.
+The Victorian District is beautiful and walkable to all the action.

 Insider Tip